space55/nrcc-site/content/faq.md

 ### Can NRCC host services for me on their servers?

 NRCC does not host member's services.
 In order for a service to be hosted within NRCC, the member must either use their own hardware or find another member willing to host for them.

+### I live far away from NRCC's locations.
+Can I ship you a server to rack for me?

+Please contact the board at board@nrcc.coop directly if you require rack-and-stack services.

+### What if I need remote hands?

+We try not to bother our datacenters' owners much.
+Therefore, if you need remote hands, please contact the board to find the best solution to the issue you are facing.